Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

 # How to play

-<p style="justify">The user is presented with an introduction storyline, which speaks of how the wicked witch kidnapped Granny from her garden.</p>
+<p style="justify">There is an introduction storyline, which speaks of how the wicked witch kidnapped Granny from her garden.</p>

-<p style="justify">The player is then asked if they wish to rescue granny.
-If they agree, the game proceeds further.
+<p style="justify">The player may proceed further if they wish to rescue granny.
 It takes the player through a myriad of paths through the game.</p>

 <p style="justify">Eventually, the player will complete the game by either losing as the incorrect path was chosen or winning after following the correct route and rescuing granny.</p>

-<p style="justify">At every stage, the player is presented with two routes.
-Typing an incorrect answer will alert the player with a response of  'Incorrect answer'.
-At that point, it also becomes a checkpoint to see if the player wants to continue playing or exit the game.
-This allows the player to leave the game at any stage without feeling trapped.
+<p style="justify">At every stage, there are two routes.
+Typing a wrong answer will return a response of an incorrect answer.
+It also becomes a checkpoint to see if the player wants to continue playing or exit the game, allowing the player to leave the game at any stage without feeling trapped.

 If the user continues to type an incorrect answer, it will take them to the play_again() function to check if they still want to play.